 Furthermore, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 60.9% of the residential real estate in the Greenwood - Hamilton neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 96.9% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.

-American households most often have a car, and regularly they have two or three.
-But households in the Greenwood - Hamilton neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Greenwood - Hamilton neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.3% of the households here have four, five, or more cars.
 That is more cars per household than in 95.7% of the neighborhoods in the nation.

 More people in Greenwood - Hamilton choose to walk to work each day (11.3%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.